maisk/atom-psql/README.md

 Basic Features:
  * Integrated psql terminal
  * Transfer commands from editor to psql
- * transfer commands from psq to editor with \e OR :e
+ * transfer commands from psq to editor with \e
  * Psql error rendering with atom notifications
  * \gset variables view
  * Render query results in html view
  * Render query results in text view
  * Open query results in editor
  * Editor autocomplete for table names
+ * Editor autocomplete for gset variables
  * Toolbar
  * Specific psqlrc for atom-psql  use: ~/.atom-psqlrc
  * Autoclose of query result views